Coherent and dissipative dynamics at quantum phase transitions: Equilibrium scaling behavior at first-order quantum transitions

-where $m_0$ is the magnetization obtained when approaching the transition point $h\to 0$ after the infinite-volume limit, cf., Eq.~\eqref{m0def}.
+for sufficiently small $h$, where $m_0$ is the spontaneous magnetization, obtained approaching the transition point $h\to 0$ after the infinite-volume limit, such as in Eq.~(\ref{sigmasingexp}) (of course, the normalization of $\delta E_h(L,h)$, and in particular the factor two in its definition, is conventional).
 The scaling variable controlling the interplay between $T$ and $L$ is naturally defined by the ratio

 The FSS limit corresponds to $L\to \infty$ and $h\to 0$, keeping $\Phi$ and $\Xi$ fixed.
 In this limit, the gap $\Delta$ is expected to behave as~\cite{CNPV-14}

 By definition ${\cal E}(0)=1$, and ${\cal E}(\Phi)\sim |\Phi|$ for $\Phi\to\pm \infty$, in order to reproduce the expected linear behavior $\Delta(L,h) \sim |h|L^d$ for sufficiently large $|h|$.
 Moreover, the local and global magnetization [such as those defined in Eq.~\eqref{longmagn}], are expected to scale as